Headorteil/scilent_subnet_finder/README.md

+# Silent subnet finder

+## Dependencies
-Install tshark for this tool to work
+you must install tshark for this tool to work